Mail Theft: Texas Penal Code §31.20

 Martindale-Hubbell AV Preeminent Rating badge featuring AV logo on left and the Martindale logo on top

-The Texas Mail Theft law makes it illegal to appropriate mail from another person’s mailbox or premises without the effective consent of the addressee and with the intent to deprive that addressee of the mail.
+The Texas Mail Theft law makes it illegal to intentionally appropriate mail without the addressee’s effective consent, either with the intent to deprive the addressee of the mail or with the intent to steal a negotiable instrument.

-The Penal Code codifies the Texas Mail Theft law under Title 7 “Offenses Against Property,” Chapter 31 “Theft.”
+The Penal Code classifies the Texas Mail Theft law under Title 7 “Offenses Against Property,” Chapter 31 “Theft.”
 Learn more about the Texas offense of Mail Theft below.

 What is the current Texas law about Mail Theft?

-The current Texas law defines the offense of Mail Theft in Penal Code Section §31.20 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Mail Theft in Penal Code Section §31.20, as follows:[1]

 What is the penalty for a Texas Mail Theft offense?

 The penalty for Mail Theft ranges from a Class A misdemeanor to a first degree felony.
-Unless the state obtains an enhancement under subsection (d), then the penalty scheme is as follows:
+Unless the state proceeds under the enhancement paths in subsection (d) or subsection (d-1), the base penalty scheme is:[5]

 • If mail is appropriated from fewer than 10 addressees, then the offense is classified as a Class A misdemeanor, punishable by up to a year in county jail and a $4,000 fine.[6]